 Q. Which is the best polish for Epoxy resin?

 A. There are several available in the home improvement stores, but the best one frequently used is the Turtle wax polishing compound.
 This is highly used to restore gloss to the scratched surfaces.

 Q. Why is my Epoxy resin dull?

-A. Some of the reasons that make the resin dull is applying dirty mold or applying it when wet.
+A. Some of the reasons that make the resin dull are applying dirty mold or applying it when wet.
 When the mold is dull, then the resin will not give that gloss and shiny look.